yanxiali/Movie_Synopses/results/Movie-Synopses.md

 # Document Clustering and Topic Modeling

-In this project, I use unsupervised learning models to cluster unlabeled documents into different groups, visualize the results and identify their latent topics/structures.
+In this project, I use unsupervised learning models to cluster unlabeled synopses of Top 100 [Greatest Movies of All Time from IMDB](https://www.imdb.com/list/ls055592025/) into different groups, visualize the results and identify their latent topics/structures.

 ## Contents